openebs/zfs-localpv/docs/backup-restore.md

   config:
     bucket: velero
     prefix: zfs
-    namespace: openebs # this is the namespace where ZFS-LocalPV creates all the CRs, passed as OPENEBS_NAMESPACE env in the ZFS-LocalPV deployment
+    namespace: openebs # this is the namespace where LocalPV-ZFS creates all the CRs, passed as OPENEBS_NAMESPACE env in the LocalPV-ZFS deployment
     provider: aws
     region: minio
     s3ForcePathStyle: "true"